-In a world of Pandora, Spotify, YouTube and iTunes, these brave little shops are using well-curated stock and knowledgeable employees to cater to the music-obsessed, nostalgic collectors and those who just appreciate the hunt.
+With the abundance of music streaming sites like Spotify, iTunes, YouTube and Soundcloud, these brave little record shops are using well-curated stock and knowledgeable employees to cater to the music-obsessed, nostalgic collectors and those who just appreciate the hunt of good vinyl.

 If you plan to make a day of record store hopping, the East Village and Williamsburg are your best bets.
-But here are a few spots to celebrate throughout the city.
-To see the list of Saturday's special releases, available in stores only, click here.
+But here are spots to celebrate – and dig into – throughout the city.

 Rough Trade NYC

 Rough Trade has long been a London staple, but it surprised New Yorkers by turning an old concept into a brand new store in November 2013.
 Now the biggest record store in the city, the 15,000-square-foot space features a vast selection of vinyl, some CDs and even cassette tapes, plus a coffee counter and bar.
 It also includes a small event space, where it hosts multiple live shows a week, many of them free.
 64 N. 9th St., Williamsburg, roughtrade.com (Credit: Getty Images / Spencer Platt)

 Though rent increases pushed this shop off of its namesake in 2013, Bleecker Street Records maintains its status as a quality institution, known for its selection of music, posters, memorabilia, and, of course, Creeper the cat.
 The store offers both new and used vinyl and boasts a helpful staff.
 188 W. 4th St., bleeckerstreetrecordsnyc.com.
 (Credit: Google Maps)

 Good Records NYC